dzejpi/godot-4-3d-base-project/README.md

 Player scene contains three additional screens, which are important to know about:

-* `GamePauseScene` — if the player presses `Escape`, the Pause screne is displayed.
-Player can either continue, turn the music/sounds off (or on) or go back to the main menu
+* `GamePauseScene` — if the player presses `Escape`, the Pause scene is displayed.
+Player can either continue, turn the music/sounds off (or on) or go back to the main menu.
 * `GameWonScene` — if the player wins, use the `toggle_game_won()` function, which displays this scene.
 Once displayed, the player is unable to move.
 * `GameOverScene` — if the player loses, use the `toggle_game_over()` function which displays this scene.
 Just like with previous one, once it's displayed, the player is unable to move.
 * `TypewriterDialog` — used to display dialogs with `typewriter_dialog.start_dialog([dialog_array], delta)` (described below)